 Creating Leadership in Digital

-Another sobering fact is that some of the largest pharma companies have not prioritized digital as part of their leadership teams.
-Only seven of the nearly 30 pharma and biotech companies valued at more than $10 billion rank a chief digital or information officer alongside their heads of science and research on their executive committees.1 Companies need to make the organization nimbler which is quite a task for an organization valued greater than $10B.
+Another sobering fact is that some of the largest pharma companies have not prioritized digital as part of their leadership goals.
+Only seven of the nearly 30 pharma and biotech companies valued at more than $10 billion rank a chief digital or information officer alongside their heads of science and research on their executive committees.1 Companies need to make the organization nimbler, which is quite a task for an organization valued greater than $10B.
 To start, the strategic goals should be to create a more customer-centric organization, which requires skills and structure that cannot be supported by the traditional CMO role.
-The best fit for these roles are those who are able to work at the C-level across functional silos AND who are capable of understanding the disruptions enabled by technology.
+The best fit for these roles are those who are able to work at the C-level across functional silos AND who are capable of understanding the potential customer marketing disruptions enabled by these technologies.

 Potential Change Drivers